 The current global migration crisis is the largest and most rapid escalation ever of people displaced around the world.
-According to the UN Refugee Agency’s latest figures, there are 65.3 million people who have been forced from home, among them 21.3 million refugees seeking safety in a new country.
+According to recent figures from the United Nations Refugee High Commissioner for Refugees, there are 65.3 million people who have been forced from home, among them 21.3 million refugees seeking safety in a new country.
 This humanitarian crisis coincides with a time where economic instability, globalization and fears of terrorism have proved to be breeding ground of xenophobic and nationalistic policies when it comes to defining nations’ principles and standards on immigration.
 The new immigration policies pushed by Trump’s administration have opened a new chapter in the history of the United States, a country shaped by generations of immigrants and their descendants.

-In the face of such policies, there are still many ways we can take action.
+In the face of such policies, there are many ways we can take action.
 UUSC has created this toolkit to help individuals, congregations, campus clubs, and community groups mobilize in support of refugees.
-It is organized into four sections:
+It is organized into five sections: